Bifocals and trifocals: Solutions for “short arms”

 Multifocal eyeglass lenses contain two or more lens powers to help you see objects at all distances after you lose the ability to naturally change the focus of your eyes due to age (presbyopia).

-Bifocals contain two lens powers; trifocals contain three.
+Bifocals contain two lens powers; trifocals have three.
 Progressive multifocal lenses gradually change in power from the top half of the lens to the bottom, and thus contain many lens powers.

 Also, some research suggests wearing bifocals or other multifocal lenses may help control myopia in some children by reducing the focusing demands of reading and near work.